mikekchar/Daifuku/README.md

 I have been experimenting with an alternative way of organizing UI code.
 It has a concept of a "Context".
 A Context is an activity that a user wants to do.
-An example would be loading a file, or entering grain information.
-I would calls these FileLoadingContext and GrainEnteringContext, respectively.
-This Context is an abstract class that describes business logic.
+An example would be loading a file, or entering data.
+I would calls these FileLoadingContext and DataEnteringContext, respectively.
+The Context is basically a class that describes business logic.
 It contains all the model objects necessary to complete the task that it is doing.
-It also contains an abstract Interaction.
+It also contains an Interaction.

-The abstract Interaction is simply a contract with the Context object.
+The Interaction is simply a contract with the Context object.
 It describes how information will be presented to the user and provides a way for the user to interact with he Context.
 The Interaction has 3 different kinds of methods: Methods which update the Interaction